 The debate around ingredients will continue, and rightfully there will be ongoing scrutiny of ingredients of concern.
-Unfortunately, we believe brand owners and manufacturers are not listening hard enough.

 Skin care manufacturers and brands are trying to have their cake and eat it too!
 They are coming up with more and more active and corrective formulas that supposedly penetrate the epidermis to deliver real results, yet at the same time they claim their ingredients do not penetrate the epidermis and therefore are safe and so continue to use harmful and controversial ingredients.
 Are you confused yet?
 We are!